shhossain/computer_science/README.md

            (t (filter (cdr list-of-elements)
                        test))))
    ```
   The function **filter** applies the test to the first element of the list.
-If the test returns non-nil, it conses the element onto the resul of filter applied to the cdr of the list; otherwise, it just returns the filtered cdr.
+If the test returns non-nil, it conses the element onto the result of filter applied to the cdr of the list; otherwise, it just returns the filtered cdr.
 This function may be used with different predicates passed in as parameters to perform a variety of filtering tasks:

 ```Lisp
     > (filter '(1 3 -9 5 -2 -7 6) #'plusp)   ; filter out all negative numbers